 You may submit a complete application for full authorisation (or for verification) in the UK, or, submit the deemed authorisation notification form.
 We will decide within 28 days if your notification is valid.
 If you apply for full authorisation, we will determine your application within six months of receiving the completed application.

-You must notify us by 15 February 2019.
+You must notify us no later than 30 working days before exit day.
 If you do not notify us by this date you will not be able to provide a data reporting service within the deemed authorisation regime, and on exit day you will have to be authorised under the DRS Regs to provide a data reporting service in the UK.

 Supervisory notification obligations of entities deemed to be authorised under the DRS Reg to us